dmbarbour/wikilon/docs/AboutAO.md

 Ultimately, communities may curate dictionaries at scales of many gigabytes of algorithms, information, articles, presentations, games.
 Gigabytes are cheap, and will only get cheaper.
 Much of this will be open source and free software (which should be the default), but where necessary we can easily track licensing and copyright information.
 One goal of Awelon project is to explore development at large scales.
 Large dictionaries can be a powerful resource to explore and exploit.
 Cross-project refactorings and integration tests are very simple when they're all together.
 Words learned can easily be brought into any new project.
 There are interesting opportunities for variation testing and genetic programming at the whole dictionary level.

 Of course, it's trivial to extract a minimal subset of words and their dependencies.

+### Transitory Undefined Words

+A dictionary in a transitory state of development have a few undefined or incompletely defined words.
+These can serve a useful role in the development context: a development environment can recognize these holes, infer their types and behaviors from usage contexts and unit tests, and help developers find an implementation.
+Or, at the very least, this simplifies top-down development styles where some words are left undefined.

+The quantity of undefined words should be commensurate with ongoing development.
+A dictionary with too many undefined words, or very old undefined words, is still unhealthy.

 ## AO Dictionary Import/Export